 Contemplative Leaders in Action (CLA) is a two-year faith formation and leadership development program rooted in the Spiritual Exercises of St. Ignatius of Loyola.
 While the program nurtures individual growth, it also strives to develop a cohort of leaders who can bring the dynamics of faith and justice to lead their families, co-workers and communities.

-The program currently operates in New York, Philadelphia, Boston, and Washington, D.C., Syracuse, NY, and Atlanta, GA.
+The program currently operates in New York, Philadelphia, Boston, Washington, D.C., and Atlanta, GA.

 Who is CLA designed for?

 CLA is designed for young adult professionals.
 Each year twelve to fifteen emerging leaders representing diverse professions will be invited to participate.
 Participants will share certain key characteristics: a capacity for self-reflection, several years of work experience, a personal commitment to serve the common good, demonstrated leadership potential, and the willingness to pursue spiritual and professional growth.
 Because development of community is crucial to success of the program, participants must have the ability to engage in, and contribute to, development of the cohort experience by sharing honestly and respectfully.

 How will CLA benefit participants?

 CLA’s goal is to have participants:

 - Build a community of peers in various occupations;